goat-community/goat/_docs/about.md

 - Accessibility tools can be black boxes.

-As much as GOAT<sub>beta</sub> may not be perfect in functionality and operation at the moment, it has come in place to address these emerging issues and address them.
+As much as GOAT may not be perfect in functionality and operation at the moment, it has come in place to address these emerging issues and address them.

 ### Planning Questions

-Although GOAT<sub>beta</sub> is at an early stage of development, it can be used to answer different planning questions.
+Although GOAT is at an early stage of development, it can be used to answer different planning questions.
 Some examples are:

 - How good is the walking accessibility to schools in different parts of the city?